 He made his debut from the bench in a game at Aston Villa before marking his first two starts with goals, Iwobi heading home in a Goodison Park Premier League win over Wolverhampton Wanderers four days after netting in a Carabao Cup tie at Lincoln City.

 Iwobi began 23 matches and played six times as a substitute in his first season with the Club.

-Of 30 Premier League appearances in his second campaign, 17 were from the start, with Iwobi scoring the opening goal in a 2-1 win at Wolves.
+Of 30 Premier League appearances in his second campaign in 2020/21, 17 were from the start, with Iwobi scoring the opening goal in a 2-1 win at Wolves.

-He played six games in cup competitions – four starts – and was on target in the 5-2 Carabao Cup third-round victory at League One Fleetwood Town.
+He played six games in cup competitions – four starts – and was on target in the 5-2 Carabao Cup third-round victory away against League One Fleetwood Town.

 Born in the sprawling Nigerian city of Lagos, Iwobi moved to England at the age of four and spent his formative years in the east London borough of Newham, home to Premier League regulars West Ham United.

 However, it was cross-city Arsenal who spotted the youngster’s early footballing promise and, in 2004, signed him up as an eight-year-old to their Hale End academy.

 Cultivating a reputation as an offensive-minded player who could make things happen but also work hard for his team, Iwobi progressed through the Arsenal ranks to earn his first-team debut in an October 2015 League Cup last-16 match against Sheffield Wednesday at the age of 19.